-The first Act of Supremacy promulgated in 1534 under Henry VIII as well as the Treasons Act by which the royal 'fidei defensor' managed to condemn and execute Sir Thomas More and Cardinal John Fisher had its obvious continuation in Elizabeth's Act of Uniformity of 1559.
+The first Act of Supremacy promulgated in 1534 under Henry VIII as well as the Treasons Act by which the royal 'fidei defensor' managed to condemn and execute Sir Thomas More and Cardinal John Fisher had its continuation in Elizabeth's Act of Uniformity of 1559.
 Although the methods of father and daughter were not entirely similar (in that sense perhaps Mary I inherited a bit more from her father than her half-sister), the general message of England still remained that any political or (to a great extent) religious dissent from the will of the crowned monarch will ultimately result in a charge of high treason and - perhaps far too often - in capital punishment.
-Unfortunately, even the reputed Humanist Sir Thomas More proved to be a ruthless
+Unfortunately, even Sir Thomas More, the reputed Humanist proved to be a ruthless persecutor of Protestants whilst occupying the position of Lord Chancellor between 1529 and 1532.
+Of course, one should not diminish the achievements of the Elizabethan period, which to some extent represented a relief after the rule of Henry VIII and that of Mary, yet as Kamen rightly observes: